The Best Kids’ Desks Meet All Your Little One’s Scholarly Needs

 Whether it’s for reading, working, scribbling, or crafting, it is hard to go wrong with this simple metal desk from Target’s Pillowfort collection, which is specifically designed for children.
 The desk embraces simplicity and mess-free living, essentially consisting of three elements: a sizable rectangular desktop and two U-shaped metal legs.
 The entire desk is made from metal and painted a glossy metallic finish in either white or a deep, moody blue that could bring a little bit of color and flair to a room or work as a neutral.
 The desk doesn’t have its own storage, but a matching chair with similar clean lines can be purchased to complete the set.

-Best Modular: Pottery Barn Morgan Leaning Wall Kids Desk
+Best Modular: Pottery Barn Cameron Wall Kids Desk

 What we like: